NeptuneHub/k3s-supreme-waffle/pihole/README.md

-# Pihole configuration on K3S
+# Pihole configuration on K3S with mojo helm chart
 This guide is to commit PIHOLE on K3S.
 This product is born as network blocker but it's also useful to be used as an home-lab DNS.

 First thinks you need to configure cert-manager by following the instruction in ./cert-manager.
 We will use it with the self signed certificate because here our plan is to **commmit it visible only inside our home lab LAN**.